MonoGame/MonoGame/Documentation/articles/getting_started/1_setting_up_your_development_environment_macos.md

 ## [Optional] Set up Wine for effect compilation

-Effect (shader) compilation requires access to DirectX, so it won't work natively on macOS systems, but it can be used through Wine.
+Effect (shader) compilation requires access to DirectX, so it will not work natively on macOS systems, but it can be used through Wine.
 Here are instructions to get this working.

 Install brew